tomaarsen/SpanMarkerNER/docs/index.rst

    dataset = load_dataset("DFKI-SLT/few-nerd", "supervised")
    labels = ["O", "art", "building", "event", "location", "organization", "other", "person", "product"]

-   # Initialize a SpanMarkerModel using an encoder, e.g. BERT:
+   # Initialize a SpanMarkerModel using an encoder, e.g. BERT, and the labels:
-   model_name = "bert-base-cased"
+   encoder_id = "bert-base-cased"
-   model = SpanMarkerModel.from_pretrained(model_name, labels=labels)
+   model = SpanMarkerModel.from_pretrained(encoder_id, labels=labels)

    # See the 🤗 TrainingArguments documentation for details here
    args = TrainingArguments(